 - Make sure you are still logged in to the store through the portal before you head to Checkout to be absolutely certain you will receive the extra miles.

 Follow the above steps and you’ll be on your way to maximizing the number of AAdvantage miles you can earn on your online purchases!
 Just note that miles will be credited to your account within a week or 2 of purchase.

-To earn even more AAdvantage miles, you can use your AAdvantage Platinum Select card when you shop.
+To earn even more AAdvantage miles, you can use your AAdvantage-branded card when you shop.

 Alternatively, you can use a credit card that earns multiple points per dollar on un-bonused spend to earn more points and diversify your points portfolio.

 Hot Tip: Look for promotional periods and special offers to earn extra miles for using the eShopping portal or shopping at specific online retailers.

 6. Sign Up for the AAdvantage Dining Program

 The AAdvantage Dining program is great because you can earn extra miles for eating out at many of the restaurants you’d be going to anyway.

 This is in addition to any miles earned with your credit card, so it’s even more valuable when combined with cards that earn bonus points on dining.

 Just follow these steps to maximize your earnings through this program: